 I stumbled across a really great exercise for this from Wired’s YouTube channel that I have now stolen and use in my public speaking programmes: Explain your talk concept in 5 levels of increasing complexity (1.
 Child, 2.
 Teen, 3.
 College student, 4.
 Professional, 5.
 Legend).
 Worth noting that the real challenge for most professionals is actually to work your way down the levels rather than up them.

-Which leads me nicely onto my next point.
+This leads me nicely to my next point.
 While I can technically attribute that quote on simplicity to the former Chief Designer of Apple (he said it on an Apple advert ok?!), a quick Google search ‘informs’ me that it was actually Leonardo Di Vinci who first said it.
 On deeper inspection, it turns out that there doesn’t appear to be any document of his that has the quote and the disputed earliest occurrence of the phrase is actually by William Gaddis in 1955 (in his book, The Recognicions p.457 for those who are interested).

 Apparently, we are living in an era of post-truth* - a feeling no doubt intensified thanks to social media, but the point is, establishing trust with your audience has arguably never been more important.
 Luckily there are some really simple things speakers can do to earn that trust from their audience.
 Crediting research appropriately, highlighting counter arguments to your own and being honest about the limitations of your findings are all simple and effective ways of doing this, but the real secret to this is leaving your ego at the door.
 A speaker’s job isn’t to have all of the answers, the world is more 50 shades of grey than black and white.
 A speaker's job is to curate the best and most relevant research and tie it up with their own opinion backed up with reason.